So, what are you doing about Covid-19?

 Do you practice ‘erotic massage’?
 What’s the difference between erotic and sensual massage?:

-Massage in itself inherently sensual.
+Massage is inherently sensual.
 The main difference between ‘erotic’ and ‘sensual’ massage is ‘intent’.
-Sensual massage is still therapeutic massage, there are just fewer boundaries as how I touch you.
-On the other hand, ‘Erotic massage’ is in essence ‘sex with a skin polish’.
+Sensual massage is still therapeutic massage, there are just fewer boundaries as how and where I touch you.
+By comparison, ‘erotic massage’ is in essence ‘sex with a skin polish’.

 So are there any reasons why you won’t work on someone?